 Vallie Bridge

-- Description: A classic winter fishing spot with slower, deep water perfect for nymphing.
+- Description: Classic fishing spot featuring slower, deep waters ideal for nymphing.

-- Why Fish Here: Offers good solitude and consistent trout action.
+- Why Fish Here: Provides solitude and consistent trout action, especially during transitional seasons.

 - Location: Near Howard, CO, off Highway 50.